 For every 6 inches toward the hitter from this line the perceived velocity increases by 2.75 mph.
 For every 6 inches away from the hitter from this line, the perceived velocity decreases by 2.75 mph.

 - Looks faster – If a pitch is thrown up and inside the strike zone, the perceived velocity can increase by as much as 5.50 mph.
 There’s a big difference between 92 mph and 97 mph!

 - Looks slower – The “effective velocity” decreases by the same amount if the pitch is thrown down and away

 This started to make sense because as a hitter there are times when I see a pitch and it feels like its 80 mph but on the scoreboard it says 94 and vice versa.

-I believe the location of the pitches (among other things, such as how well you are seeing the baseball, pitchers hide or don’t hide the ball etc.) has a lot to do by seeing the ball harder or slower than the actual speed of the pitch.
+The location of a pitch (among other things, such as how well you are seeing the baseball, pitchers hide or don’t hide the ball etc.) has a lot to do with how fast the baseball appears to the hitter.
+In other words, a pitch often seems/feels faster or slower than its actual speed.

 So if a pitcher throws a 90 mph fastball down the middle, he can throw the same 90 mph pitch up and in and the hitter sees it as much faster than if the same 90 mph pitch is thrown down and away.